Nothing Really Matters: Recording and composition

-Release details
+Release

-"Nothing Really Matters" was selected as the fifth and final single from Ray of Light, and was released on March 2, 1999, by Maverick Records and Warner Bros.
-Records.
-It was released in six major formats, including a 12 inch vinyl, two CD singles, one maxi CD, a cassette tape, and was made available for digital download.
-A promotional 7 inch vinyl was issued to several clubs in North America, and included the original album version, along with the B-side and parent album track "To Have and Not To Hold".
-Two 12 inch vinyl formats were released in North America; one included four vinyls that incorporate two tracks on each, while the second was re-issued with new artwork and track list placement.
-The maxi CD included the album version, and two remixes by the Austrian disc jockey Peter Rauhofer (under the alias Club 69).
-Two CD singles were issued worldwide except for North America; the first CD includes the album version, one remix by Rauhofer, and one remix by Peter Kruder & Richard Dorfmeister, whilst the second includes three remixes by Rauhofer.
-In Canada, the CDs were issued on May 4, 1999.
-A cassette tape was released in the United Kingdom; this includes the album version and one remix by Rauhofer, presented on both sides of the recording tape.
+In the US, "Nothing Really Matters" was released as the fifth and final single from Ray of Light on February 9, 1999.
+Two 12-inch vinyl formats were released; one included four vinyls incorporating two tracks on each, while the second was reissued with new artwork and track listing.
+The maxi CD included the album version, and two remixes by the Peter Rauhofer under the alias Club 69.
+A promotional 7-inch vinyl was also issued, and included the original album version, along with the B-side and Ray of Light track "To Have and Not To Hold".

+Internationally, "Nothing Really Matters" was released as the sixth and final single from Ray of Light.
+In the UK, two CD singles were issued; the first CD includes the album version, one remix by Rauhofer, and one remix by Peter Kruder & Richard Dorfmeister, whilst the second includes three remixes by Rauhofer.
+A cassette single was also released in the country, including the album version and one remix by Rauhofer.